-- For now, we are doing all non-medical appointments over the phone.
+- We are making all medical appointments face-to-face, and some non-medical appointments will continue to be done over the phone.

-- Our groups are running online via Zoom.
-Check out what's on below.
+- We’ve reintroduced face-to-face groups but continue to deliver groups online.
 If you need help joining a session your recovery worker will be happy to support you.

 Help at home

 Breaking Free Online is a free, online treatment and recovery program.
 It's for anyone addicted to alcohol or drugs.
 You can sign up for the treatment programme using the access code herts11.